Frequently Asked Questions

 Widex — http://www.widex.com

-We have not included hearing aid manufacturers whose sales are limited to their own ‘exclusive dealer’ network, nor have we listed companies whose sales are done primarily through retail stores.
+The list above does not include hearing aid manufacturers whose sales are limited to their own ‘exclusive dealer’ network, nor have we listed companies whose sales are done primarily through retail stores.
+While sales from these sources may seem quite easy, getting service when you need it could be much more problematic.

-While some of the companies above will also sell hearing aids to ‘remarketers’ who will sell you the product under their own brand name, we have found that this often creates difficulties when you are away from home needing immediate repair service.
-If your hearing aid bears the manufacturer’s name, there’s no question!
+While some of the companies listed will also sell hearing aids to ‘remarketers’ who will sell you the product under their own brand name, we have found that this often creates difficulties when you are away from home needing immediate repair service.
+If your hearing aid bears the manufacturer’s name, there’s usually no question or problem!

 The size of the battery and how many hours you use a day affects how long it will last.
 In general, batteries last for 7-10 days in many modern hearing aids.